endlesspint8/endlesspint8.github.io/testing/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 |538|0.931|0.827|
 |fox|0.833|0.750|

-Different subject areas will require different considerations for what makes an effective classify.
-Trucking fraudulent credit charges are typically very many fewer false positives then a medical screen.
+Different subject areas will require different considerations of what makes an _effective_ classifier.
+Tracking fraudulent credit charges typically allows for many fewer false positives then a medical screen.
 Regardless of… We can leverage the use of a one number comparative tool to see what is our best classified within the set: <a href="https://en.wikipedia.org/wiki/Receiver_operating_characteristic#Area_under_the_curve" target="_blank">AUC</a>

 <img src="/gallery/2016/football-picks/wk15_auc_plots.png" alt="wk15_auc_plots" align="middle"/><br>
 <sub>Data Source: <a href="http://www.cbssports.com/nfl/features/writers/expert/picks/straight-up/7" target="_blank">CBS</a>, <a href="http://www.espn.com/nfl/picks" target="_blank">ESPN</a>, <a href="http://projects.fivethirtyeight.com/2016-nfl-predictions/" target="_blank">FiveThirtyEight</a> & <a href="http://www.foxsports.com/nfl/predictions" target="_blank">FOX</a></sub>